Three Days Grace: 1992–2002: Early years

+2006–2008: One-X

 Around this time, Gontier developed an addiction to the prescription drug OxyContin.
 After finishing the tour for their first album, the band knew they could not continue with the condition he was in, so in 2005, with the support of his family, friends, and band members, Gontier checked himself into the Centre for Addiction and Mental Health (CAMH) in Toronto.
 While in treatment, Gontier began writing lyrics for songs regarding how he felt and what he was going through in rehabilitation.

 Gontier successfully completed treatment at CAMH.
 The band found a place suitable for further songwriting in Northern Ontario, in a cottage where they experimented on, tested, and practiced new songs.
 After three months at the cottage, they had about finished what would be their second album.
 Gontier contributed lyrics about his experiences in rehab; the first single from One-X, titled "Animal I Have Become", features lyrics Gontier had written while getting sober.
 In a 2006 interview, Gontier said that the album's material was more personal to him than the band's previous work because the inspiration had come out of his experiences with despondence, drug abuse, and rehab, which had constituted the past two years of his life.